superluminar-io/workshop/content/labs/resource-compliancy/_index.md

 With **AWS Config**, you can use a variety of [managed rules by AWS](https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html) or even create your own [custom AWS Config rules using AWS Lambda](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules.html).

+We looked at our AWS Security Hub notifications to determine if a newly created resource was compliant with rules that superwerker sets in our AWS Config ruleset.
+We also learned how to use this information to fix security compliance violations that might occur when we provision resources in our AWS accounts.
+In the next lab we will learn how superwerker keeps our data safe by automatically backing up common storage resources.

 [superwerker]: https://superwerker.cloud